heremaps/xyz-documentation/docs/api/devguide/searchableproperties.md

 # Adjust searchable feature-properties

+!!!
+Note "Your account needs access to the XYZ Pro Services."

 This section describes how to use the extended capability of enabling property-search for user-specified properties of your GeoJSON features inside a space.
-This API capability is available to users having the XYZ PRO usage-plan.

 It is recommended that you read the ["properties-search"](propertiessearch.md) guide before going on with this more specific guide.